Quantum field theory approach for multistage chemical kinetics in liquids: Case studies and numerical comparisons

 Since the theory utilizes both the SM and geminate kinetic equations, it was called the unified theory (UT) in Ref. \onlinecite{BurshteinACP2004}.
 This theory gives an exact solution for kinetics as long as the ion pairs $D^+ \dots A^-$ can be considered as geminate, i.e., condition Eq.(\ref{eq:tgem}) is satisfied.
 At longer times, the pairs are separated, and recombination of ions in the volume will be observed.
 Note that in the limit $D^*(0)\rightarrow 0 $ the characteristic time of applicability of UT tends to infinity.

 Burshtein and Frantsuzov \cite{FrantsuzovJCP1997,FrantsuzovJCP1997s} showed that the kinetics of reaction Eq.(\ref{Dorf}), including the geminate recombination of ions and their bulk recombination, can be correctly described using IET.
 However, as discussed above, the time interval where IET is applicable is too short.
 The transition to CMET provides a significant increase in this time interval.
-Fig~\ref{fig:UT} illustrates this by comparing the kinetics obtained by solving the CMET and UT kinetic equations.
-The kinetics of the $D^*$ concentration are identical in both theories, as shown in subsection A. The time dependence of the concentration in UT (red line) shows an initial rise, caused by the generation of the geminate pairs in a forward reaction.
+Fig~\ref{fig:UT} illustrates this by comparing the kinetics obtained by solving the CMET and UT kinetic equations. {Due to the irreversibility of the first stage in both theories}, the kinetics of the $D^*$ concentration are {nearly} identical, as shown in subsection A. The time dependence of the {$D^+$} concentration in UT ({dashed} line) shows an initial rise, caused by the generation of the geminate pairs in a forward reaction.
 It then decays due to the geminate recombination, reaching a plateau when all unrecombined pairs have separated.
 The kinetics of $D^*$ calculated in CMET (solid lines) coincide with the kinetics calculated in UT at short times, but show the decay of the latter due to the recombination of ions in the bulk.
 As the initial concentration $D^*(0)$ decreases, the kinetics of $D^+$ calculated in the CMET approaches the kinetics calculated in UT.

 Thus, CMET quantitatively describes the kinetics of multistage reactions, including geminate and bulk ion recombination.